dalijolijo/bitqueryd-btx/README.md

 - **portable:** written in JSON, it's natively supported by all devices, OS, programming languages, and databases.
 - **self-contained:** since the processing function can transform the query result into any format, the query can act as a high level API.
-- **programmable:** combine with other queries to build apps that talk to one another based on bitcoin state
+- **programmable:** combine with other queries to build apps that talk to one another based on bitcore state

-## 2. Build your own API from Bitcoin!
+## 2. Build your own API from Bitcore!

 Here's a simple bitquery (You can learn more about the syntax [here](https://docs.bitdb.network/query))